Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Reanalysis of Influential Studies Finds Hardly any

-The study reported two direct tasks with sensitivities of $d' = 0.2$ and $d' = 0.3$, respectively.
-We used the results of the first task, because it had the smaller sensitivity, thereby increasing again the chances of confirming an \ITA{} (Box~\ref{box:conservativeAnalysis}).
-In this direct task, $N=7$ participants were sampled in $M = 56$ trials per condition (a total of 112 trials per participant).
-Taken together, our reanalysis method estimates from these values the direct task sensitivity and its standard error to be $d'_\text{estimated,direct} = 0.20$ ($SE = 0.11$), as depicted in Figure~\ref{fig:replicationComparison}b.
+As discussed in our replication, the study reported two direct tasks with sensitivities of $d' = 0.2$ and $d' = 0.3$, respectively.
+We used the results of the first task, because it had the smaller sensitivity, thereby, increasing the chances of our reanalysis to confirm an \ITA{} and following the benefit-of-the-doubt approach.

+In this direct task, $N=7$ participants were sampled in $K = 112$ trials and a sensitivity of $d' = 0.2$ was reported, see light gray bar in Figure~\ref{fig:replicationComparison}b.
+From these values, our reanalysis method estimates the standard error to be $SE = 0.11$.